42grapp-wg/42-app/README.md

 * Provide an intuitive, polished user experience.
 * Continuously refine the game through testing and feedback from experienced players.

-Team

-Project Lead
+Team - I'm not married to this structure.
+I like teamwork, not titles. that said, here's a shot at some team roles.

-* Wayne Gisler
+Project Lead:  Wayne Gisler

-Strategy Lead

-* Rodney Gisler
+Strategy Lead:  Rodney Gisler

-Innovation & Testing Lead
+Innovation & Testing Lead:  Jarren Gordon

-* Jarren Gordon

-AI Design Partner
+AI Design Partner:  ChatGPT

-* ChatGPT

 Current Phase